Philadelphia 76ers Logo

 Philadelphia 76ers Logo 2015-present

-The current emblem is a modern interpretation of the traditional team insignia.
-They are stylistically redesigned, united by a common wide line, and in an impromptu circle, consisting of a basketball.
-On it is the branded inscription “76ers”, introduced in the 1978th year.
+The current emblem represents a modern interpretation of the team’s traditional distinguishing marks.
+They are stylistically reworked, combined with a common, wide line and an improvised circle shaped like a basketball.
+It features the trademark inscription “76ers,” which was introduced in 1978.
 Above the number “7” is a ring of 13 five-pointed stars.
-Around the ball is a double edging of blue and white stripes.
-The word “PHILADELPHIA” (above) is written on a wide outer line, and six large stars (below) are placed.
+Around the ball is a double border of blue and white stripes.
+On the wide outer stripe, the word “PHILADELPHIA” is written (above) and six large stars (below).

-The combination of dark maroon and blue on the logo of Philadelphia 76ers, also known as the Sixers, was comfortable for perception because none of these colors are aggressive.
-It’s rather muffled and soft.
-The old-fashioned font on the Philadelphia 76ers logo resembles the 60’s, the era of the team’s domination led by Wilt Chamberlain.
-The Sixers logo (Philadelphia 76ers) is considered one of the two best in the NBA: a simple ball adorned with subtle details.
-The red figure 7 looks stylish, and 13 stars symbolize 13 American colonies.
+The combination of dark burgundy and blue on the Philadelphia 76ers logo, also known as the “Sixers,” was comfortable to perceive, as neither color is aggressive.
+Instead, it is subdued and soft.
+The old-fashioned font on the Philadelphia 76ers logo harkens back to the 60s the era of the team’s dominance under Wilt Chamberlain.
+The Sixers (Philadelphia 76ers) logo is considered one of the two best in the NBA: a simple ball adorned with fine details.
+The red number 7 looks stylish, and the 13 stars symbolize the 13 American colonies.

 Font and Colors